shabtronic/PiZero-FlashCom/README.md

   "make flash" will now build your kernel, then upload to PI and reboot PI ( as long as SerialHandler() is being called)

   Need to build this into the serial devce code - rather than do it externally.

+  To Do:

+  Add compression - deflate,inflate to get the transfer times lower.

+  Test higher speeds!